 I helped design the overall experience of selecting, starting, and playing the games.* Synchronizing games for up to six people to play together, in varying locations and on varying connection speeds, introduced a number of UX challenges that we solved together as a cross-functional team.

 *I did not art direct, produce, or build the games.

-The TripAdvisor TV app came to life in a design sprint prior to the 4th generation Apple TV release in October 2015.
+The TripAdvisor TV app came to life in a design sprint prior to the 4th generation Apple TV release.
 Our small team (2 engineers, 1 PM, 1 designer) shipped the app in just a month.

 We learned in user research that while many people watch television with devices in hand, TVs are still one of the few screens we share with loved ones.
 We had an opportunity to bring people together with shared wanderlust.

 We focused the experience on sparking curiosity about a destination while requiring as little engagement as possible.
 If someone opened the app and selected nothing, the app would shuffle a slideshow of beautiful destination images for them.
 If they were more engaged, we offered reviews and travel guides for them to browse.

 This app took the best of the best of TripAdvisor content and weaved it into a visual, cinematic experience that inspired people to get out there and travel.

 TripAdvisor's mobile team spent all of 2016 redesigning the suite of native mobile applications on Android, iPhone and iPad.
 The first phase of the project was a navigation overhaul on both platforms.

 We focused the navigation on our users’ five core app use cases: 1) Search & discover; 2) Save & retrieve trip plans; 3) Tell a trip story; 4) Track where s/he has been; 5) Access settings.